abdulrauf11/cyberdive-2049/models/work/timmy's.md

 ---
 title: TIMMY'S
+category:
+  - Social
 thumbnail: /images/uploads/belly.jpg
 client: Timmy's Pakistan
 description: >-
   Timmy’s is a fast food and burger joint offering a variety of gourmet burgers, pizzas, shakes and snacks.
 They bring their own twist to fast food and are expanding at a rapid speed.
-location: "Lahore, Pakistan"
+location: 'Lahore, Pakistan'
-work: "Consultancy (Social Strategy, Creative Content)"
+work: 'Consultancy (Social Strategy, Creative Content)'
 team: In-house team
-link: ""
+link: ''
 challenge: >-
   As an emerging fast-food chain, Timmy’s needed to boost their organic reach on social platforms through quality content over their social platforms.
 Having